Keeping Your Professional License After a Criminal Charge

 Contact Our Professional License Defense Attorneys for Help

-At Randall & Stump, PLLC, we understand that criminal charges could have serious consequences for your professional reputation and impact your ability to make a living.
+At Randall & Stump, Criminal Defense Attorneys, we understand that criminal charges could have serious consequences for your professional reputation and impact your ability to make a living.
 We help doctors, nurses, financial advisors, and other professionals protect their licenses while facing criminal charges.
 Each board has its own standards and procedures, and we have the experience to help you fight for a fair result.
 Call (980) 237-4579, or contact us online to schedule a free consultation of your case.